cedardevs/onestop/client/README.md

 ===

 ## Getting started
 This guide focuses on running the OneStop browser client via `Node` for local development.
-Running the search API (used by the client) and other components, refer to the more expansive [Developer Guide](../docs).
+To run the search API (used by the client) and other components, refer to the more expansive [Developer Guide](../docs).

 1. Clone this repo
 1. `cd client`